 Equity opportunities are generally reviewed and determined annually at the beginning of the year or as appropriate during the year for new hires, promotions, or other special circumstances, such as to encourage retention, or as a reward for significant achievement.
 Individual grants are determined based on a number of factors, including current corporate and individual performance, outstanding equity holdings and their retention value and total ownership, historical value of our stock, internal equity amongst executives and market data provided by our independent compensation consultant.
-The Compensation Committee approved the following stock option grants for our named executive officers effective January 25, 2018, which vest monthly over a four-year period and have an exercise price of \$4.68 per share, the price of our stock on the grant date:
+In January 2019, the Compensation Committee approved the following annual stock option grants for our named executive officers serving at such time.
+These stock options vest monthly over a four-year period and have an exercise price of \$2.41 per share, the price of our stock on the grant date:

 Named Executive Officer Stock Option Grant (# shares)

+W. Garrett Nichols, M.D., M.S.
+200,000

+Michael A. Alrutz, J.D., Ph.D.
+176,000

 M. Michelle Berrey, M.D., M.P.H.
 400,000

 Timothy W. Trost, C.P.A.
-141,750

-W. Garrett Nichols, M.D., M.S.
-148,500
+176,000